Specimens produced in Iberian Peninsula- Arsenopyrite, Siderite, Quartz, and Fluorite

-Fluorite with quartz and Siderite: Fluorite crystals found in a well balanced cube shape.
+Fluorite with quartz and Siderite: Fluorite crystals are found in a well-balanced cube shape.
 Its exterior is pale blue and it has a deep violet centred with white inclusions.

-Fluorite with quartz Siderite and Chlorite: Translucent and colorless fluorite crystals found by growths of multiple small crystals.
+Fluorite with fluor nt and colourless fluorite crystals are found by the growths of multiple small crystals.
 Fluorite crystals are on quartz crystals coated by Chlorite, white Siderite crystals and Pyrite micro crystals.

-Fluorite with fluorapatite and Muscovite: Small aggregate of fluorite crystals with the colour between blue and lilac.
-They partially coat the faces of translucent fluorapatite crystals with yellowish green colour.
+apatite and Muscovite: Small aggregate of fluorite crystals with the colour between blue and lilac.
+They partially coat the faces of translucent fluorapatite crystals with a yellowish-green colour.

 Fluorite with fluorapatite, Arsenopyrite and Muscovite: Transparent and very bright thick fluorapatite crystals with very deep green colour, with small arsenopyrite crystals and Muscovite aggregates.